Best Synthetic Oils: Invest in Your Engine’s Long-Term Health

 As the name implies, a synthetic blend motor oil is a mix of conventional oil and a brand’s synthetic base oil.
 Think of synthetic blend oil as a conventional oil fortified with synthetic supplements for better engine protection and performance.
 However, it’s worth mentioning that synthetic blends do not deliver the same caliber of performance and protection that a best-rated synthetic oil does.
 Still, if you choose not to spend a little more for full synthetic oil during your next oil change, you can rest assured knowing that a synthetic blend provides more benefits than conventional oil.

 Established in 1986, Royal Purple is an American manufacturer of lubricant products for automotive, industrial, marine, motorcycle, and racing usage.
 It is best known for its motor oil products and garners the endorsement of car enthusiasts for its high-performance formula.
-A particularly popular product is the Royal Purple High Performance 5W-30.
+A particularly popular product is the High-Performance 5W-30.

 Synthetic Oil Pricing